boazbk/tcs/lec_03a_computing_every_function.md

 ### Functions / Macros

 One staple of almost any programming language is the ability to define and then execute _functions_.^[This was not always the case.
-The original version of the FORTRAN programming language, developed in the early 1950's, did not have support for user-defined functions.
+For example, original version of the FORTRAN programming language, developed in the early 1950's, did not have support for user-defined functions.
 This was however quickly added in FORTRAN II, released in 1958.]
 However, we can achieve the same effect as (non recursive) functions using the time honored technique of  "copy and paste".
 That is, we can replace code which defines a macro such as